 REme Editor: Please change the paragraphs of the subclause below (#CID 7083, 7084):

 A non-AP HE STA shall obtain TWT parameter values from the most recently received TWT element carried in a Beacon, Probe Response, or (Re)Association Response frame from its associated AP, unless the non-AP HE STA is associated with an AP corresponding to a nontransmitted BSSID of a multiple BSSID set.
 In this case, it shall follow the rules in 11.1.3.8.4 (Inheritance of element values) to determine the TWT parameter values.

+The non-AP HE STA determines the start time of subsequent TWTs of a TWT parameter set from the Target Wake Time field of the TWT parameter set contained in the received TWT element, the current TSF timer, and the TWT wake interval (see 26.8.3.2).NOTE—The Target Wake Time field carries only B10:B25 of the relevant target TSF time, and changes in B26:B63 of the corresponding TSF timer are not explicitly communicated to the receiving STA.
+Hence, the STA must consider when setting up a broadcast TWT schedule the rollover of B26:B63 of the target TSF time that might happen at the receiving STA during the lifetime of the broadcast TWT schedule (i.e., resulting from the Target Wake Time field and the Broadcast TWT Persistence field).

 9.8.4.2 STACK frame format